solidi/writing/66-a-love-letter-to-my-youtube-subscriptions.md

 LA Beast lines his rooms with physical nostalgia, which connects to my deepest childhood, including Ghostbusters, WWF, Nintendo, and other oddities.
 With the peculiarities he accomplishes, I drop everything to watch his next challenge.
 With his recent video [completing a 50-mile jog](https://www.youtube.com/watch?v=s-10rEbLWnk), I rose off my chair, clapped, and then began crying with him on his win.
 Watching LA Beast is the peak of a good person trying his best at YouTube.

-With close to three million subscribers, he's doing it well, while others are not.
+With three million subscribers, he's doing it well, while others are not.
 As Kevin would say, "*Have a good day!*"

 ## Link and Subscribe Below (and Click the Bell)

 Of course, there are others on my list.
 From [riding trains](https://www.youtube.com/@RailCowGirl) in Scandinavia, sipping scotch in a [Manx bothy](https://www.youtube.com/@ralfydotcom), riding expensive [naked motorcycles](https://www.youtube.com/@royaljordanian) in Europe, and reviewing [delicious US fast food](https://www.youtube.com/@TheReportOfTheWeek), these individuals are privately celebrated and publicly embarrassing to share.

-But we are all watching a flavor of their creative content.
+We are all watching a flavor of their creative content — captured by YouTube’s awesome algorithm.

 I've chosen these people because they are my new media consumption.
 They are doing something incredible by keeping me entertained on YouTube.
 And since my separation from cable, I've subscribed to these individuals, *until the next big personality arrives*.

 I salute you all!
 And as [Lauri](https://en.wikipedia.org/wiki/Hydraulic_Press_Channel) says on the Hydraulic Press Channel, "*Thank you for watching, and have a nice day.*"

+---

+## Youtube channel popularity comes in waves.

+While we think we control the content we watch, it's clear that there are suggestive forces at work.

+Waves of these individuals have risen and fallen over the decade of YouTube watching.

+I dont think it was a coincidence that at least one other person got hooked on the obscure but necessary trade of farriering.

+---

 ## Social Post